 In the absence of a Stipulated Agreement, an Administrative Law Judge (ALJ) weighs the investigation evidence and the standards of prudent conduct established by the expert witnesses against the evidence provided by the accused RPF/Certified Specialist (CRM).
 The cost of each party's counsel is borne by the respective party.
-The accused

-RPF/Certified Specialist (CRM) can provide self representation (no counsel).
-The burden of proof is "clear and convincing evidence of reasonable certainty."
-The ALJ prepares a recommendation proposed decision for Board action.
+The accused RPF/Certified Specialist (CRM) can provide self-representation (no counsel) proposed decision for Board action.
 The ALJ is encouraged to utilize the Disciplinary Guidelines in 14 CCR §1612.1 and Criteria for Rehabilitation in 14 CCR §1614.